marine-debris/marine-debris.github.io/README.md

 In order to easily visualize the predicted masks via [QGIS](https://qgis.org/en/site/index.html), you can use the `utils/qgis_color_mask_mapping.qml` file.

+To download the pretrained Unet model on MARIDA press [here](https://pithos.okeanos.grnet.gr/public/lxh8hL4zvuSKds2BdVnMd2).
+Then, you should put these items in the `semantic_segmentation/unet/trained_models/` folder.

 #### Random Forest

 In our baseline setup we trained a random forest classifier on Spectral Signatures,